-The coordinates for the area of investigations subject to this assignment are provided by the Danish Energy Agency as part of their instruction to Energinet.
+The coordinates for the areas of investigation subject to this assignment are provided by the Danish Energy Agency as part of their instruction to Energinet.

-Coordinate lists and ESRI shape files for the area of investigation (OWF - area west) are prepared for the project.
+Coordinate lists and ESRI shape files for the area of investigation (OWF - Bornholm I & II) are prepared for the project.

-The coordinates are found in Annex 1 and the ESRI shape files are enclosed the Scope of Services.
+The coordinates lists for project parts 4 and 5 are found in Annex 1 to Annex 2 and the ESRI shape files are enclosed in the Scope of Services.